 Catholic Diocese of Little Rock

-Bishop Anthony B. Taylor preached the following homily during a Mass with his family in Ponca City, Oklahoma on Friday, Jan.
-1, 2021.
+Bishop Anthony B. Taylor preached the following homily in Edmond, Oklahoma, on Jan.
+1, 2023.